-Tomato masala pooris for Sunday brunch served with potato masala and Aamras sounds delicious, isn’t it? 🙂 I always love to enjoy some poori with potato masala or chole masala on a holiday.
+Tomato masala pooris for weekend brunch served with potato masala and Aamras sounds delicious, isn’t it? 🙂 I always love to enjoy some poori with potato masala or chole masala on a holiday.
 It is just fun to make fluffy pooris and see your family enjoy it.
 It has become a ritual in our house and as my hubby says that a Sunday brunch is incomplete without pooris.
 I had some really ripe tomatoes and knew that if I don’t use them today, they will get spoilt.
 So, I finally decided to make some tomato masala pooris.
 They are so easy to make by just adding some tomato puree along with some spices in wheat flour.
 I’m sharing a step-wise recipe and hope you all try it out and enjoy it too.

 Lets first prepare the dough..

 Then pinch a small portion from the dough and make small lemon size balls..